 Initially, in this series, we explored the history of astrology and the significance of the planets.
 The second lesson introduced free astrology charting software, as well as how planets advance to a location by way of the local horizon and meridian.
 We learned more planetary prominence considerations in the third lesson.
 The fourth lesson introduced the signs of the zodiac and their features.
 We will be drawing on the information from that last lesson a lot in this one.

 Initially, we examined ways in which planetary significations can become more or less prominent in characterizing life circumstances.
-In the last post, we considered that signs contribute to this characterization.
+In the last lesson, we considered that signs contribute to this characterization.
 Signs are the houses of the planets.
 These houses have their own features but also have relationships with planets, including those which occupy the house or rule it.
 Let’s explore planet and house relationships.

 Planets Influencing Other Planets